 If clearing cache didn’t fix the problem then you might have to factory reset your phone.
 Just go to Recovery menu using the steps above and select Factory Reset/Hard Reset.
 It will delete all the data present in your phone.
 Make sure you make a backup of your phone using this guide before you perform a factory reset.

 Flash Stock Firmware on your Samsung Galaxy Phone to fix Kernel Panic Upload mode error:

 If you are getting this error on your Samsung Galaxy phone.
 Then use the guide below to install a fresh firmware on your phone.
 If the software is causing the problem.
 Installing a new software/firmware will eliminate kernel panic upload mode error once and for all.

-In this guide, I will explain step by step how you can fix Kernel panic upload mode by flashing stock firmware on your Android phone.
+In this guide, I will demonstrate step by step how you can fix Kernel panic upload mode by flashing stock firmware on your Android phone.

 - Download ODIN v3.10.7 from here.

 - Download Firmware for your Samsung Galaxy phone from SamMobile.
 And extract it on your PC.